 Have you tried the Starbucks Sous Vide Egg Bites?
 I think the Bacon and Gruyere version are to die for.

-I must say these were brought to my attention by Kristen Oliphant, she messaged me on Facebook, and asked if I would try these.
+I must say these were brought to my attention by Kristen Oliphant, she messaged me on Facebook and asked if I would try these.
 Well, I was intrigued.
-So I tried them, she said they were irrestiable, and guess what, they were.
+So I tried them, she said they were irresistible, and guess what, they were.
 Special thanks to Tom Jones, of Tom’s Test Kitchen for sending me information on this recipe!

 Before I go into the recipe, let me say, this is not my typical copycat recipe.
-Normally I want you to be able make these from ingredients you have in your kitchen, with tools that you normally have.
+I want you to be able to make these from ingredients you have in your kitchen, with tools that you normally have.
 This recipe meets the condition of being made with ingredients you already have.
-The Starbucks Sous Vide egg bites needs a Sous Vide to prepare them.
+The Starbucks Sous Vide Egg bites need a Sous Vide to prepare them.

 This recipe contains eggs, cottage cheese, Monterey Jack cheese, Gruyere, and a pinch of salt.
 So if you are looking for a breakfast that is low carb, and diabetic friendly, this recipe is for you.

 One thing that you need is the Sous Vide.
 I tried making these eggs in jars with pots of water simmering on the stove.
 It didn’t work.
 The eggs came out overcooked.
 I watched the temperature, so it didn’t get too high, it didn’t work.
 I guess that’s why sous vides are made.